Skip to content

 Acceptable Formats

-The default Image Optimization API will automatically detect the browser's supported image formats via the request's Accept header.
+The default Image Optimization API will automatically detect the browser's supported image formats via the request's Accept header in order to determine the best output format.

 If no configuration is provided, the default below is used.